U.S. flag

 Cambridge should not just be diverse, but everyone here should feel welcome.
 This indicator will track the population’s qualitative understanding of inclusion in the city.
 In the coming years, surveys should be structured to uncover differences in responses by the respondent’s race, if those differences exist.

-The chart shows the percent of survey respondents that rate Cambridge "good" or "excellent" as a welcoming place to all races and cultures (survey responses collected by calls to randomly selected Cambridge phone numbers).
+The chart shows the percent of survey respondents that rate Cambridge "good" or "excellent" as a welcoming place to all races, ethnicities, cultures, and identities (Survey responses collected by calls to randomly selected Cambridge phone numbers.
+Prior to 2023, wording was "welcoming place to all races and cultures").

 Source: City Manager's Biennial Survey